 World Oral Health Day a time to reflect on how Americans are making oral health a priority

-In recognition of World Oral Health Day on Saturday, March 20, 2021, Delta Dental of Illinois has published new survey findings on American's oral health behaviors during the COVID-19 pandemic:
+In recognition of World Oral Health Day on Sunday, March 20, 2022, Delta Dental of Illinois has published new survey findings on American's oral health behaviors:

 (Click on image to view larger.)